Shadows of Justice: Vigilantes in modern television

 Hustle (2004-2012)

-“Hustle” is a captivating British television crime drama series that revolves around the exploits of a team of con artists.
-Adrian Lester portrays Michael “Mickey Bricks” Stone, the brilliant leader and strategist of the group.
+This British crime drama follows a group of con artists.
+Adrian Lester portrays Michael “Mickey Bricks” Stone, the leader and strategist of the group.
 Robert Vaughn plays Albert Stroller, a veteran con man who is adept at identifying suitable targets.
 Robert Glenister embodies Ash Morgan, the meticulous organizer responsible for securing locations and necessary equipment.
-Throughout the first four seasons, Jaime Murray plays Stacie Monroe, the crew's banker.
-However, her versatility enables her to assume various identities based on the needs of the cons.
-Marc Warren adds flair to the ensemble as Danny Blue, a young and ambitious con artist.
+For the first four seasons, Jaime Murray plays Stacie Monroe, the crew's banker.
+Marc Warren plays Danny Blue, an ambitious con artist.
+After Warren and Murray left after season four, Matt Di Angelo and Kelly Adams took over as Sean and Emma Kennedy.

 Recommended article